Eomm/blog-posts/posts/03-to-production.md

 - in the local environment a docker instance of mongodb will be used
 - in the CI we will use another docker instance
 - in production/Heroku we will connect to an [Atlas MongoDB](https://www.mongodb.com/cloud/atlas).
-It has a free plan that fit perfectly for our needs!
+It has a free plan that perfectly fits our needs!

-**DISCLAIMER:** We will write test too off course, but we will not write a line of `mock` because:
+**DISCLAIMER:** We will write tests too of course, but we will not write a single line of mocked code:
 - containers are cheap
 - you can't test a query with mocks
-- I think that DB state is not a cons (this sentence could be a dedicated talk 😀)
+- I think that DB state is not a con (this sentence could be a dedicated talk 😀)

 ### Local database

-This step is quite simple after installing [Docker](https://www.docker.com/) on your PC.
+This step is quite straighforward after installing [Docker](https://www.docker.com/) on your PC.

 I like to add the command in the `package.json`: